thibault-jouan/uh-wm/README.md

 simple example is provided below, more details are available in the [`RunControl` class documentation][run_control_doc].
 The file must be located at the `~/.uhwmrc.rb` path.

+  Please note that uhwm ships with only one key binding: `mod+shift+q` which is bound to the `quit` action.
+You *need* to write your own configuration file if you want to do something useful with uhwm.

 ``` ruby
 DMENU     = 'dmenu_run -b'